 Such functionality is simply too complex to be achieved just with categorization only because too many categories will be needed.
 Also, attempting to do that could lead to the unneeded complexity of website for both maintenance and browsing.
 However, we should be relaxed now as content tagging in Joomla since version 3.1 is part of the Joomla core and its usage is simple and effective.

 Make sure your site is running Joomla 3.1 or later.
 If not, you should upgrade your site using core Joomla Update component.
 If you are using any of our templates, make sure you downloaded the latest version from our downloads repository.
-We had to do some necessery changes on our templates to include Joomla tagging feature.
+We had to do some necessary changes on our templates to include Joomla tagging feature.

 From Article Manager, click any of your articles.
 On the right side of the Edit Article page, you will see a new field: Tags.
 You can enter one or more tags in this field.
 Just enter any word or phrase and hit Enter.
 You can remove tags by clicking X on the created tags.